EpiSci/Modulabs_log/tutorials/How_to_make_your_first_PR.md

 origin  https://github.com/2sang/myrepo (push)
 ```
 As shown above, We can see current list of remotes using `git remote -v`, and see
-the remote `origin` has been set to the repository we've just cloned from.
+the remote `origin` is set to the repository we've just cloned from.
-Just like we've gone through from the scratch with `git init` command, **local repository
+Just like we have gone through from the scratch with `git init` command, **local repository
-does not have any remotes unless we explicitly set their name and corresponding URL.**
+cannot have any remotes unless we explicitly set them with their name.**
 However, if we clone the repository directly from remote repository, git sets local
 repository's default remote to `origin`, with URL of that repository.